 - Failure to obtain a new Form I-20 before returning to Olin after a leave of absence

 - Failure to request a transfer procedure within 15 days of enrollment at Olin

 - Working more than 20 hours/week during the academic year

-* PLEASE MAKE AN APPOINTMENT WITH THE MANAGER OF STUDENT SERVICES REGARDING REINSTATEMENT
+* PLEASE MAKE AN APPOINTMENT WITH THE International Scholars team in Student Affairs (CC326a) REGARDING REINSTATEMENT

 How to apply for reinstatement:

 - Request a new Form I-20 for reinstatement (note that if your financial documentation is older than one year, you will need to submit new proof of financial ability)